CONTACT A TRANE EXPERT

 When we look at the future of building systems, they are no longer static.
 Owners expect flexibility to meet their evolving needs and to continually optimize business outcomes.
 As a result, access to building data and smart technology that drives results is the new baseline.

-According to the Building Services and Research Information Association (BSRIA), “only 1-2% of commercial buildings deploy truly cutting-edge smart technologies with fully integrated products and services.”1 And, with global revenue attributed to building automation systems intended to increase a total of 4.5% compounded annually over the next 10 years, there is immense opportunity to deliver greater connectivity and intelligence to the existing building environment.2
+According to the Building Services and Research Information Association (BSRIA), “only 1-2% of commercial buildings deploy truly cutting-edge smart technologies with fully integrated products and services.”
+And, with global revenue attributed to building automation systems intended to increase a total of 4.5% compounded annually over the next 10 years, there is immense opportunity to deliver greater connectivity and intelligence to the existing building environment.1

-Smart buildings leverage connected technologies and intelligence to continually optimize performance.
+Smart buildings leverage connected technologies and intelligence to continually optimize performance to be as energy efficient as possible.
 Engineers are increasingly relied on as strategic collaborators guiding decision-making through the design and implementation of a smart building solution.
 But with every building at a different point in its lifecycle and owners having a variety of goals, knowing where to start can be challenging.

 tc-ENG-CTR-evolving-smart-buildings-blogimg2.jpg